How do we measure needs at Leesons?

 - Additional RWI support– measured through entry and exit data

-- Social skills and self esteem support via our Lighthouse Pastoral Team– measured through SDQ or Boxall profile.
+- Social skills and self esteem support via our Lighthouse Pastoral Team measured through evaluation

 - Speech and Language groups —measured by entry and exit data